Leanne works at a community pharmacy with wonderful people and great customers. She is also the mom of three boys.

 Why Would You Use an ORS (Oral Rehydration Solution)?

-Depending on our stage of life, our body is as much as 75% water.
-On occasion because of illness, extreme exercise, working, travel or weather conditions, we can become dehydrated.
+Depending on the stage of life we are in, our body is as much as 75% water.
+On occasion, due to illness, extreme exercise, working, travel, or weather conditions, we can become dehydrated.

 Everyone should be drinking water, but when you are actually dehydrated an oral rehydration solution (ORS) is much more efficient for rehydration.
 An ORS is a balanced solution of glucose and electrolytes that is specially formulated to help replace fluids and lost electrolytes.